 Gaining adequate clinical experience can be one of the most challenging aspects of getting into the healthcare field.
 If you've found this article, you've likely heard horror stories from your peers about the difficulty in finding adequate opportunities.

-Gaining clinical experience is one of the key differences that will set you apart from other job seekers who are hoping to land and secure a healthcare job.
-Gaining clinical experience is a vital aspect of showcasing your value and skills as a healthcare professional, and there are plenty of fantastic ways to go about securing some clinical experience with the tips we’ve outlined below.
+.
+Gaining clinical experience is a vital aspect of showcasing your value and skills as a healthcare professional, and there are plenty of fantastic ways to go about securing some clinical experience with the tips we've outlined below.
 Gaining clinical experience might feel like a waste of time, but there are plenty of benefits associated with it.
-We’ll begin talking about what you gain by getting some clinical experience under your belt, and how that clinical experience will ultimately help you land a healthcare job.
+We'll begin talking about what you gain by getting some clinical experience under your belt, and how that clinical experience will ultimately help you land a healthcare job

 Why Clinical Experience Is Important